apache/superset/README.md

     displayed in the UI,
     by defining which fields should show up in which dropdown and which aggregation and function (metrics) are made available to the user
-* Deep integration with Druid allows for Panoramix to stay blazing fast while slicing and dicing large, realtime datasets
+* Deep integration with Druid allows for Dashed to stay blazing fast while slicing and dicing large, realtime datasets